 The Department of Geography, Environment and Geomatics is happy to invite you to attend our Phipps-Langlois Seminars.
-All are welcome to attend these presentations.
+All are welcome to attend these presentations on ZOOM.

 "Accounting for ocean sustainability” implies three distinct domains of thought: (a) “accounting” is the coherent representation of evidence; (b) the “ocean” may be considered unfathomable, but is being studied by multiple disciplines in a multitude of ways, and (c) “sustainability” is an imprecise concept often used to encourage dialogue by different range of disciplines (economic, ecology, sociology, policy, etc.).
 The seminar will be an opportunity to discuss these in more detail, grounded in my experience in environmental-economic accounting, including ecosystem accounting, the topic of my recent PhD research.
 We argue it is important to get the evidence right and to provide standard approaches to ensure it can be integrated across disciplines and over time.
 Marc Saner and I have explored the moral space of earth measurement and alternative metaphors for “sustainability”.
 We argue that a sustainability accounting approach is required to ensure the consideration of positive and negative flows between people and the environment.These have both contributed to my progress in developing a statistical framework for Ocean Accounts.
 This supports the provision of integrated and coherent information on the ocean to support decisions and planning for its sustainable use.